mainwp/mainwp/readme.txt

 = 2.0.13 =
 * Fixed: Security Issue with add_query_arg and remove_query_arg
+* Added: OpenSSL notification and sslverify option for Extension login

 = 2.0.12 =
 * Fixed: Typo on the Plugins widget